scipopt/gcg/doc/resources/devs/pricing/pricing-process.md

 The **pricing problem is then solved** as follows:
 - Loop through pricing subproblems in rounds
-- Combine next pricing subproblem in queue with pricing solver
+- Combine next pricing subproblem in queue with pricing solver (using a pricing solver priority)
 - Queue can be processed in parallel

 If the chosen pricing solver is MIP, `SCIPsolve` is called again for the pricing problem.